 Step 4: Dry and Polish Silver

 After sitting in the solution, you should be able to remove the tarnish easily.
 “If the pieces are still tarnished, you can polish them with a Scotch-Brite scouring pad or polishing cloth,” Mehmetoglu advises.

 For a quick, at-home solution to polishing silver, there are a few items you can use that you most likely already own.
 You can use plain, solid-colored toothpaste and a microfiber cloth to polish your silver.
 You can also use corn starch to polish silver by mixing it with water to create a paste.
 Use a cloth to add the paste to tarnished spots, let it dry, then clean off with a cloth.

 If you want to use toothpaste or corn starch to polish silver, spot test before using it on the entire item to make sure it’s not too abrasive and that it doesn’t scratch the silver.

 How to Prevent Silver From Getting Tarnished

 When it comes to cutlery, the best way to keep silver from tarnishing is to use it, according to Walker.
-When your silver isn’t in use, store them in anti-tarnish cloth bags or individually in clean tissue paper away from direct sunlight.
-Mehmetoglu suggests not using velvet, wool, or cotton felt bags to store your silver, as it may tarnish your items.
+When your silver isn’t in use, store it in anti-tarnish cloth bags or individually in clean tissue paper away from direct sunlight.
+Mehmetoglu suggests not using velvet, wool, or cotton felt bags to store your silver, as they may tarnish your items.

 For silver décor, you may have to polish more frequently.
 If it is stored in a display cabinet, you can add activated carbon paper or camphor blocks to your shelves to help preserve the shine, according to Mehmetoglu.